UWStout/gdd325-web-base/README.md

 Make sure you have downloaded and installed the *LTS version* of [node.js](https://nodejs.org/) then follow the instructions for setup starting from step 3 in the [original project](https://github.com/lean/phaser-es6-webpack) readme.

+## Extra Options
+This project has some extra things you can do with it out of the box compared to the original phaser-es6-webpack project:
+* __Test your Deploy Build__ - do 'npm run prod' to create a build that is identical to the deployment version but that still runs the browsersync server.
+This is handy for testing the deployment build.
+* __Package for NWJS__ Do - 'npm run package' to create a standalone executable version of your game built using NWJS.
+Currently Windows and MacOS are supported (64bit only).
+It builds the executable that matches your current operating system.
+* NOTE: Unlike the original project, this one does not support cordova.

+When you package to an executable the global variable `__NWJS__` will be set to true (normally set to false).
+You can use this to run different code when it is running in this mode (handling things like automatically entering fullscreen or adding a 'quit' option).

 # Customization
 You should imeadiately edit lines 2-5 in the package.json file with your team's and game's details.
 Do not put any of your personal details as this will be shared among the entire team.